 - Maybe Magic, Maybe Mundane: Elizabeth becomes convinced that their witchcraft is real.
 She's had several small things happen that look like coincidence, but Jennifer assures her are not; as a journeyman she begins attempting small spells, which seem to work, especially against Cynthia, the class Alpha Bitch.
 When she and Jennifer fight and separate, she decides to try casting a spell to bring her back.
 And Jennifer does come back.

 - New Transfer Student: Elizabeth starts the book as the new kid at school, because her family just moved.

-- Romantic Two-Girl Friendship: The book's main focus is on the intense, all-consuming, and at times toxic friendship between Jennifer and Elizabeth.
+- Pseudo-Romantic Friendship: The book's main focus is on the intense, all-consuming, and at times toxic friendship between Jennifer and Elizabeth.
 When they have a fight near the end, it's much like a break-up.

 - Team Pet: Hilary Ezra, their toad, who they keep as a familiar.